youngker/apparmor-wiki/AppArmorDelegation.md

 #### Policy directed rule delegation and named rule sets.

 Policy directed delegation has flexibility on how to handle named rule sets.
-If the named rule set is compiled with the profile doing the delegating AppArmor can do compile time optimizations that can guarentee the delegated rule set is a subset of the delegating profile.
+If the named rule set is compiled with the profile doing the delegating AppArmor can do compile time optimizations that can guarantee the delegated rule set is a subset of the delegating profile.
 This optimization will reduce the run time overhead of delegating rules as AppArmor will not have to perform an intersection on the delegated rule set like it have to do for Application directed rule delegation.

 # Task labels under delegation